The Father Ra

 2001.
 Extra fine watercolor, 22kt gold, Sterling silver on 8 1/2"x11" archival paper.

-This icon (the very first icon created by the artist) captures one of the most significant episodes in ancient Egyptian theological thought, the moment of creation from the Primordial Abyss.
+This icon (the very first created for the Icons of Kemet series) captures one of the most significant episodes in ancient Egyptian theological thought, the moment of creation from the Primordial Abyss.
 The Egyptians envisaged creation as a dynamic process launched by the creator-god from the darkness of the cosmic ocean nun, the boundless, formless waters embodying the potentiality for all created things.

 Within the nun, the netjer or god awoke as a golden child enfolded by the petals of the sacred blue lotus (nymphea caerulea).
 This divine child was the pre-pubescent manifestation of the sun-god Ra (or Re), whom the Egyptians recognized as the first and most powerful god in a pantheon comprised of a multitude of gods.

 The netjer Ra was known by a panoply of names, epithets and iconographic forms, but foremost of these was his anthropomorphic form of falcon-headed deity.
 From the beginning of Egyptian civilization the falcon- called bik or bak in the Egyptian language- was the icon encapsulating every sacred and powerful quality the Egyptian mind could conceive.

 Although hallowed by other deities, it was Ra who claimed the falcon (Falco peregrinus) as his own primary incarnation, the embodiment of the creative powers through which the earth and sky and all living things came into being.
 Because of its dominance in the sky, the falcon was seen as a solar creature, and was therefore synonymous with Ra as the god whose procreative powers emerged with the sun and were manifest through it.